Samsung Galaxy A80

-The Samsung Galaxy A80 is a mid-range Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
-It was launched at the Samsung Galaxy Event in Bangkok, Thailand on April 10, 2019, and released on May 29, 2019.
+The Samsung Galaxy A80 is a mid-range luxury Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
+Running on the Android 11-based One UI 3.1 software, it was launched at the Samsung Galaxy Event in Bangkok, Thailand on April 10, 2019, and released on May 29, 2019.
 Its most notable feature is its lack of a front facing camera, opting instead for a unique pop-up camera, allowing for a nearly bezel-less display.

+On June 11, 2023, Samsung shut down the Galaxy A80 and stopped security updates for the phone.

 Specifications

 Hardware

 The Samsung Galaxy A80 has a 6.7-inch full-HD+ (2400x1080 pixels) Super AMOLED "New Infinity Display" with a 20:9 aspect ratio; it is the first Samsung phone featuring the "New Infinity" technology.
 The phone is powered by the newly unveiled Snapdragon 730G SoC, an octa-core processor with two cores clocked at 2.2 GHz and six cores clocked at 1.7 GHz.
 It also comes with 8GB of RAM and 128GB of onboard storage.
 Its storage cannot be expanded via a micro SD card.
 The phone measures 165.2x76.5x9.3mm.
 The phone also comes with a 3700 mAh battery and 25W Super Fast Charging technology.